Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 Benefits

-Here are some of the ways that manganese helps support general health:
+Here are some of the top manganese benefits for general health:

 Manganese, in combination with other minerals, including calcium, zinc and copper, helps support bone health and reduces bone loss, especially in older/postmenopausal women who are more susceptible to bone fractures and weak bones.

 Manganese deficiency also poses a risk for bone-related disorders, since this mineral helps with the formation of bone regulatory hormones and enzymes involved in bone metabolism.
-It also balances levels of calcium — helping to fight calcium deficiency — and phosphorus, all of which work together to promote skeletal health.
+It also balances levels of calcium, helping to fight calcium deficiency, and phosphorus, which work together to promote skeletal health.

 According to studies, taking manganese along with other bone-supporting nutrients like calcium, vitamin D, magnesium, zinc, copper and boron can improve bone mass in women with weak bones and prevent bone spinal loss, which is useful to naturally fight osteoporosis.